abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 Weight/Weight.cpp
 ```

+Of course, all explicit importers of the `Core` module would need to be
+recompiled as well.
+The list above shows only the implementation files
+of the `Core` module that are recompiled in this case.

 Our `Core` module may be a rather small example of a module using partitions,
 but modules were said to deliver faster builds.
 Gratuitously recompiling files
 that don't really need to be recompiled surely doesn't help for that.